sappykun/l4d2-ABM2/README.md

 #### abm_stripkick (default 0)
 This will not strip leaving survivors of their inventory and all of their items will drop to the floor where they leave the game.
 Turning this to 1 will strip leaving survivors of all of their inventory and nothing will drop.

+#### abm_respawndelay (default 1.0)
+Controls how quickly a human player on the SI team in non-competitive modes respawn back into the game after death.
+Setting this to an extremely low value may cause glitches with SI and instakills (thanks to kot4404 for reporting this).
+This cvar is bypassed when executing ```!join 3``` from a console.

 ## How-to